 Offer and encourage professional training and development.

-It's unfortunately common to hear leaders say they're hesitant to support training and professional development initiatives for their employees because they're concerned the result of that investment is simply grooming them for their next job in a different company.
+It's unfortunately common to hear leaders say they're hesitant to invest in employee training and professional development initiatives because they're concerned that the efforts would groom them for their next job in a different company.

 Personal growth and development are a crucial element of what your organization can offer to any employee, and the benefits extend in every direction.
 Supporting their development ensures they'll be more engaged, more productive, and better at what they do.

 If the time does come for them to leave, they'll be able to honestly tell others how much they grew while working for your organization, rather than how stifled they felt.